 Even though moths and butterflies fall under the same order, they differ in their characteristics.
-Moths are nocturnal insects while butterflies are diurnal who are active during the day.
-While resting, moths place their wings sideways like an airjet on halt, and the butterflies rest with their wings vertically upwards.
-Moth’s wings are dark and dull compared to the vibrant colorful scales on the butterfly’s wings.
+Moths are nocturnal insects while butterflies are diurnal and are active during the day.
+While resting, moths place their wings sideways like an air jet on halt, and the butterflies rest with their wings vertically upwards.
+Moth’s wings are dark and dull compared to the vibrant colourful scales on the butterfly’s wings.

 How many kinds of butterflies are there in India?